-Students pursuing the B.A. degree with a major in Botany must plan their programs to fulfill the following requirements:
+Students pursuing the B.A. degree with a major in Botany must plan their programs to fulfill the following requirments:

-- 1. It is recommended that the student take BIO 291, Seminar in Scientific Writing.
-This course may be used to meet the General Education intermediate composition requirement. - 2.
-General Education requirements of 60 quarter hours as specified on page 7. - 3.
-A minor of 27 or more quarter hours is recommended.
-Chemistry, Physics, Mathematics or Earth Sciences are suggested depending upon the student's career goals.
-Check with advisor. - 4.
-It is recommended that three courses in each of the fields (chemistry, physics, or mathematics) not selected as a minor be included.

-5. It is recommended that a foreign language be included.
+- It is recommended that the student take BIO 291, Seminar in Scientific Writing.
+This course may be used to meet the General Education intermediate composition requirement. - Complete the General Education requirements of 60 quarter hours. - 3.
+Take the following: BIO 101 Principles of Biology BIO 102 Principles of Botany BIO 103 Principles of Zoology BIO 231 Genetics BIO 232 Genetics Laboratory BIO 361 Microbiology 5 BOT 310 Plant Taxonomy BOT 323 Morphogenesis of the Nonvascular Plants BOT 340 Plant Ecology BOT 350 General Plant Physiology BOT 421 Plant Anatomy Electives to be selected with approval of major adviser - 4.
+It is recommended that one minor of 27 or more quarter hours in chemistry, physics, or mathematics be included. - 5.
+It is recommended that three courses in each of the above fields (chemistry, physics, or mathematics) not selected as a minor be included. - 6.
+It is recommended that a foreign language be included. - 7.
+Electives to complete 180 hours required for graduation.